 Carrot Varieties for Containers

-Though you can grow any type of carrot in a pot, short varieties are better.
+Though you can grow any type of carrot in a pot, shorter varieties are better.
 There are four common types in which the carrot varieties fall into:

-- Nantes: Sweet and crispy, 6 – 7 inches long, more cylindrical than tapered.
-Good for containers.
+- Nantes: Sweet and crispy, 6-7 inches long, more cylindrical than tapered.
+Good for containers, it can be grown in 8 inches deep pots.

-- Chantenay: Up to 5 inches, wide at the top and narrowing, cone-shaped, can be grown in poor soils.
+- Chantenay: Up to 5 inches long, wide at the top, and narrowing, cone-shaped, can be grown in small pots in most soil types.

 How to Grow Carrots in Containers